flamegraph-rs/flamegraph/README.md

 This will make the `cargo-flamegraph` binary available in your cargo binary directory.
-On linux systems this is usually something like `~/.cargo/bin`.
+On most systems this is usually something like `~/.cargo/bin`.

 ## Examples